Director of Teaching and Learning

 Recruitment, Hiring, and Retention of Faculty

-- Manages a faculty mentoring program that includes: training and assigning mentors, developing and overseeing mentoring activities, monitoring mentoring relationships, and evaluating the mentoring program’s effectiveness
+●Manages a faculty mentoring program that includes: training and assigning mentors, developing and overseeing mentoring activities, monitoring mentoring relationships, evaluating the mentoring program’s effectiveness

-- Oversees the implementation and review of the formative review process for faculty development including: training for classroom observation, setting goals for faculty, managing a cycle of faculty reviews, conducting student (Middle School and Upper School) and parent (Lower School) feedback surveys and the sharing of data with faculty members, coordinating the various inputs for a final prescriptive recommendation and managing the appropriate system for documentation
+●Oversees the implementation and review of the formative review process for faculty development including: training for classroom observation, setting goals for faculty, managing a cycle of faculty reviews, conducting student (MS/US) and parent (LS) feedback surveys and the sharing of data with faculty members, coordinating the various inputs for a final prescriptive recommendation and managing the appropriate system for documentation

-- Oversees the implementation of the Pennsylvania Association of Independent Schools (PAIS) accreditation process
+●Oversees the implementation of the PAIS accreditation process

 Performs other duties as assigned.